jeremykendall/php-domain-parser/README.md

 rapid pace.**

-**If you are looking to know the validity of a Top Level Domain, the IANA Root Zone Database is the proper source for this information or alternatively consider using directly the DNS.**
+**If you are looking to know the validity of a Top Level Domain, the IANA Top Level Domain List is the proper source for this information or alternatively consider using directly the DNS.**

 **If you must use this library for any of the above purposes, please consider integrating an updating mechanism into your software.**